catatnight/docker-freeradius/README.md

 	```

 ## Note
-+ all remote freeradius clients (ipv4/ipv6) are allowed
++ all remote clients (ipv4/ipv6) are allowed by freeradius, and access restriction could be specified by firewall rules.
 + ```default_eap_type = mschapv2 (default: md5)``` in ```/etc/freeradius/eap.conf```

 ## Reference